-This easy French macaron recipe makes a batch of the most dainty, delicate, and delicious cookies that will float right into your mouth and disappear.
-I love macarons on so many levels – aesthetically and technically.
-I love them because I’ve become addicted to the challenge of making them.
-They are super finicky to get right and it is one of the very few foods that, just by looking at its outer appearance, you will know which techniques were used to make it.
+This easy French macaron recipe makes a batch of the most delicate, delicate and delicious cookies that will float directly in your mouth and disappear.
+I love macaroons on so many levels – aesthetically and technically.
+I love them because I became addicted to the challenge of making them.
+They are very finicky for doing well and it is one of the very few foods that, just by looking at its outward appearance, you will know what techniques were used to do it.

-- 100 g egg whites room temperature 3 large eggs
+- 100 g egg whites at room temperature 3 large eggs

 - 140 g almond flour 1 1/2 cups

 - 90 g granulated sugar just under 1/2 cup

 - 1/4 teaspoon cream of tartar 800 mg

 For the buttercream

 - 1/2 cup granulated sugar 100g

 - 1 teaspoon vanilla

 - 1 pinch of salt